joshbegley/nyt-latest/README.md

 `The F.D.A.’s full approval of the Pfizer-BioNTech coronavirus shot gives companies more cover to require vaccinations for workers.`\
 https://nytimes.com/2021/08/24/business/dealbook/pfizer-fda-covid-vaccine-mandates.html?searchResultPosition=5

-**Hissène Habré, Ex-President of Chad Who Was Convicted of War Crimes, Dead at 79**\
+**Hissène Habré, Ex-President of Chad Who Was Convicted of War Crimes, Dies at 79**\
 `Habré had been sentenced to life in prison after he was found guilty of crimes against humanity, including torture and sex crimes.`\
 https://nytimes.com/2021/08/24/world/africa/hissene-habre-dead.html?searchResultPosition=6